-Do you feel that you need an independent and unbiased assessment of your organization’s current testing practices?
-Sometimes you feel that you may know the right direction for improvement, but need an external view.
+Do you feel that you need an independent and unbiased assessment of your organization’s current software development and testing practices?
+Sometimes you might feel that you know the right direction for improvement, but need an external opinion.
 Other times, you just need fresh ideas and objective feedback.

 Just two or three minor changes in test practices can result in tremendous overall improvements to your testing efforts.